-Hey guys, a fairly quick one today.
+Hey guys, a fairly quick one today in the world of essential oils and men.
 Over the past few months many of my posts have discussed the use of carrier oils.
 I have included them for such activities as shaving, massage and muscle relief.
-In each of these activities I have usually outlined the use of coconut oil as the carrier.
+I have usually outlined the use of coconut oil as the carrier.
+Why?
+The answer is simple, because that is the one I have in the house.
+But it did make me realize a gaping hole in my manformation levels.
+So here is a list of the best carrier oils for essential oils.

 What is a carrier oil?